benbaumann95/capstone-project-icl/docs/methodology.md

 ### 5. Boundary Handling

-All queries constrained to [0.01, 0.99] instead of [0, 1]:
+All queries constrained to [0, 1] (the full domain):
-- Avoids numerical issues at exact boundaries
+- **Critical bug fix (Week 9)**: The original [0.01, 0.99] clipping was a bug that prevented F5 from reaching its boundary optimum at x2, x3 near 1.0, costing ~200 points across 7 submissions
-- Some functions may have discontinuities at edges
+- Boundary-aware trust regions handle functions with optima near domain edges
-- Maintains safe distance from constraint violations
+- Functions with boundary optima (e.g., F5) use pinning to lock specific dimensions at boundary values

 ---